 - Place the ball on the other end of the ruler.

-- Pick your favorite putter and start practicing.
-If you try to keep the ball parallel with the ruler at all times, you’ll eventually end up developing amazing skills to control the direction of putting shots.
+- Grab your putter and start practicing.
+If you try to keep the ball rolling along the ruler at all times, you’ll eventually end up developing amazing skills to control the direction of putting shots.

 - You can change up the distance from 1 meter to shorter if you want even more mastery over short distances.

 Resource: Get the All Access Pass.
 Learn about our training programs with step by step practice drills, weekly schedules and routines to follow so you can break 90, break 80 or scratch golf.
 Plus access our video lesson library in addition to following the practice plans.